 - a.
-Provide the location for which this proposal applies.
-Describe in narrative the characteristics of the population to be served on the ACT team.
-For NYC boroughs only, please indicate in rank order, your preferred choice of teams.
-Make sure to indicate the borough and how many teams in that borough. - b.
-Describe your understanding of the service needs of adults with SMI including those who may have a limited support network/resources and who may not otherwise be engaged in traditional services. - c.
-Describe clinical approaches and/or best practice in treatment and care for adults with SMI, who may also have co-occurring disorders, medical issues, and history of complex trauma and may have extensive complex medical needs. - d.
+Provide the location, including counties to be served, for which this proposal applies.
+Describe in narrative the characteristics of the population to be served on the ACT team. - b.
+Describe the need for ACT services in the county(ies) you are applying for, and your understanding of the service needs of adults with SMI including those who may have a limited support network/resources and who may not otherwise be engaged in traditional services.
+Attach a letter of letter of support from the local government unit(s) for the county(ies) being proposed to serve. - c.
+Describe clinical approaches and/or best practice in treatment and care for adults with SMI, who may also have co-occurring disorders, medical issues, and history of complex trauma and may have extensive complex medical needs.

+- d.
 Describe and demonstrate experience in engaging adults with SMI, co-occurring disorders, and complex trauma, in the community.
 Provide a description of the assertive engagement practices and strategies to be used and targeted to the population to be served. - e.
 Describe the agency's experience in providing and coordinating care, both internally and externally, among behavioral health, medical, housing, forensic involvement, and other services/providers and creating a continuum of integrated services that promote recovery, independence, and individual choice.
 Describe how the ACT team will collaborate and coordinate with providers of Chemical Dependence, Inpatient Rehabilitation, Medically Managed Detoxification, Chemical Dependence Medically Supervised Inpatient and Outpatient Withdrawal, and other OASAS licensed and/or designated programs and harm reduction, including syringe exchange programs, to work closely, and ensure warm hand offs.